 There are some places in the world where the moment you arrive, you feel welcome.
 You feel as though you are meant to be there, like this was the right decision you made by coming.

 Venice, for me, was one of these places.
-It is the most iconic and picture-perfect place I have visited yet.
+It is the most iconic and picture-perfect place I have visited yet out of 19 countries explored.
 The moment I saw the canals and architecture of Venice I had this feeling of magic.
 My heart kind of jumped and I couldn’t speak.
 I felt like I was in my own fairy tale, with villains and heroes and everything.
 The scene was set everywhere I looked.

 Venice was the backdrop to one of my favorite life chapters yet, but I didn’t keep that fairy tale going.
 It was time to move on; any good movie should have an ending, after all.